The 4 Best Cycling Radars (and the Ones to Avoid): Enhance Your Safety on the Roads!

 My Verdict

-Buying a cycling radar was one of the best investments into my safety on a bike right after the bicycle helmet.
+Buying a cycling radar was one of the best investments in my safety on a bike, right after the bicycle helmet.
+It increases my awareness about the cars behind me and helps me adjust my riding style accordingly.

 Based on my experience, I consider Garmin Varia RTL515 (also available at rei.com) the best cycling radar overall.
-It’s reliable and has accurate multi-object detection, bright light, good side visibility, and good battery life.
+It’s reliable and has accurate multi-object detection, bright light, good side visibility, and battery life.
 Its main weaknesses are its mount and MicroUSB charging port.

 Why Use a Cycling Radar?